pivotalsoftware/ESarch/README.md

 ./package.sh
 ```

-> Note: The user interface is written in Node JS, so formally building it is not required in this step.
+> Note: The user interface is written in Node.js, so formally building it is not required in this step.

 ### 2. Pave Your Pivotal Web Services Environment